kimjoar/kibana/packages/kbn-observable/README.md

   .subscribe(console.log) // logs 2020
 ```

+## Just getting started with Observables?

+TODO: Docs, videos, other intros.
+This needs to be good enough for people to
+easily jump in and understand the basics of observables.

 ## Factories

 Just like the `k$` function, factories take arguments and produce an
 observable.
 Different factories are useful for different things, and many
-behave just like the static functions attached to the Rx.Observable class in
+behave just like the static functions attached to the `Rx.Observable` class in
 RxJS.

-See ./src/factories](./src/factories) for more info about each factory.
+See [./src/factories](./src/factories) for more info about each factory.

 ## Operators